TomHilder/wakeflow/README.md

 `wakeflow` is a Python package primarily for calculating tidally-induced perturbations resulting from a planet embedded in a gas disk.
 It is an implementation of both the linear theory for planet wake generation ([Goldreich and Tremaine 1979](https://ui.adsabs.harvard.edu/abs/1979ApJ...233..857G)) and the non-linear theory of wake propagation ([Rafikov 2002](https://ui.adsabs.harvard.edu/abs/2002ApJ...569..997R/abstract)) in 2D. `wakeflow` lets you generate these models by specifying disk and system properties as typically parameterised in the planet formation literature.
 It also contains additional tools allowing you to:
 * Visualise your results
 * Create 3D models under some assumptions
-* Interface directly with the radiative transfer code [MCFOST](https://github.com/cpinte/mcfost) to generate synthetic images of these models
+* Interface directly with the radiative transfer code [`MCFOST`](https://github.com/cpinte/mcfost) to generate synthetic images of these models
 * (Planned) Rotate and project your models to create line-of-sight maps of velocity perturbations at some emitting layer
 * (Planned) Create analytic predictions for peak velocity maps as found in [Calcino et al. 2022](https://ui.adsabs.harvard.edu/abs/2022ApJ...929L..25C/abstract)

+`wakeflow` is intended to allow both theorists and observers to easily generate models of the interaction between disks and embedded planets, instead of having to run expensive fluid simulations.
+In particular, `wakeflow` allows researchers to easily test whether a planet can explain kinematic perturbations observed in some set of disk observations, so-called _velocity kinks_ (see for example [Pinte et al. 2018](https://ui.adsabs.harvard.edu/abs/2018ApJ...860L..13P/abstract)). `wakeflow` therefore also allows for a fast exploration of disk and planet parameters in order to determine those most likely to recreate observations, before resources are spent on 3D simulations.
+In addition, `wakeflow` models may be used with [`MCFOST`](https://github.com/cpinte/mcfost) to create synthetic images that may be compared directly with observations.

 <p align="right">(<a href="#top">back to top</a>)</p>